-In order to become the owner of a snack bar with her boyfriend, Lorna, a young Albanian woman living in Belgium becomes an accomplice to a diabolical plan devised by mobster Fabio.
-He has orchestrated a sham marriage between her and Claudy.
-The marriage allows her to obtain Belgian citizenship and then marry a Russian Mafioso willing to pay a lot of money to acquire the same quickly.
-However, for this second marriage to be possible, Fabio has planned to kill Claudy.
-Will Lorna keep silent? –Cannes Film Festival
+In order to gain citizenship and own a business, Lorna, a young Albanian woman living in Belgium becomes an accomplice to a diabolical plan devised by mobster Fabio.
+He has orchestrated a sham marriage between her and Claudy, a young drug addict.

 A questionable plot and a baffling decision to leave a key narrative scene out of the film means despite the good intentions and the interesting moral themes at stake here, it’s an increasingly convoluted story that left me longing for the simplistic beauty of their excellent The Son.